jhazen/dot-files/README.md

 pythonrc file for interactive shell.
 Includes tab completion, python shell history and certain shell functions (for replacing bash/zsh with python).

-# Flask

-Sets up simple flask server running on port 8080, along with templates.
-Includes nginx configuration file for proxying port 80 to 8080.
-Use flaskctl to control.

-# Dynamodb

-Sets up a local instance of dynamodb.
-Use dynamodbctl to control.

 # Help